usewits/ThanksForTheCode/README.md

 Fear not!
 There are even lazier ways of doing attribution.

-Just link to [thanksforthecode.com](http://thanksforthecode.com) which will (eventually) thank all[^2] GitHub repositories.
+Just link to [thanksforthecode.com](http://thanksforthecode.com) which will (eventually) thank all GitHub repositories[^2].
 Your users can casually browse the list like they would their favorite EULA.
 You can give it a personal touch by providing a parameter: [thanksforthecode.com?name=PROJECT_NAME](http://thanksforthecode.com?name=PROJECT_NAME).
 This website is free of ads and cookies.

 ## I don't want to link to [thanksforthecode.com](http://thanksforthecode.com)!!